Hammersmith animal hospital

 CR4, SM4, KT3

 Try and use your nearest animal hospital but, subject to the availability of appointments, you can choose which animal hospital to visit.
 If your usual animal hospital cannot offer a convenient appointment you can contact another hospital for an appointment.

-Clients who are registered at one of our mobile clinics can also use our animal hospitals for appointments.
+Clients who were registered at one of our mobile clinics can also use our animal hospitals for appointments.
 Do not forget to double check where you have booked your appointment before visiting or collecting a prescription!